codejones-hub/plutus/doc/tutorials/contract-testing.rst

-Around 25% of guesses were correct in this test run, which is not surprising since we chose guesses uniformly from a list of four possibilities (but remember that preconditions could affect this distribution).
+Around 25% of guesses were correct in this test run, which is not surprising since we chose guesses uniformly from a list of four possibilities (and the precondition_ for guesses does not depend on the choice).
 Since correct guesses are probably at least as interesting to test as incorrect ones, a sensible next step would be to modify the guess generator to guess correctly more often--perhaps half the time.
 We leave this as an exercise for the reader.

+It is always good practice to make measurements of the distribution of test cases like this, and then improve test case generation to that the distribution looks reasonable.
+Otherwise there is a risk of developing a false sense of security, engendered by running many thousands of trivial tests.

 Goal-directed testing with dynamic logic
 ----------------------------------------

-The tests we have developed so far test that *'nothing bad ever happens'*-the funds in a test always end up where the model says they should.
+The tests we have developed so far test that *'nothing bad ever happens'*-the funds in a test always end up where the model says that they should.
 To put it another way, funds are never stolen.
 But this does not really cover everything we want to test: we also want to know that *'something good eventually happens'*, or at least, *'something good